isabellareid/Capstone-3/README.md

 Combined Assumption Test Results for pH and Residual Sugar by Wine Type

+1. Shapiro-Wilk Test for Normality:

-For the Shapiro-Wilk Normality test, the p-value is significantly less than 0.05, indicating that the distribution of pH for red wine does not follow a normal distribution.
-The null hypothesis of normality is rejected.
-Similarly, the p-value for white wine is extremely small, leading to the rejection of the null hypothesis of normality.
-The pH distribution for white wine also does not follow a normal distribution.
+The Shapiro-Wilk test assesses whether the data follows a normal distribution.
+A p-value less than 0.05 indicates that the variable does not follow a normal distribution, while a p-value greater than 0.05 suggests the variable may follow a normal distribution.
-Shapiro-Wilk normality test shows that both red wine and white wine residual sugar values do not follow a normal distribution.

-For Levene’s Test, the p-value is much greater than 0.05, indicating that there is no significant difference in variance across the different quality groups for red wine pH.
-Therefore, the assumption of homogeneity of variances holds for red wine.
-For white wine, the p-value is extremely small, meaning that the assumption of homogeneity of variances is violated for white wine pH across different quality groups.
-This suggests that the variability in pH values is significantly different between the quality groups for white wine.
-Levene’s test indicates that the variance in residual sugar is homogeneous across different quality groups for red wine, meaning the variability in residual sugar is similar across quality categories.
-In white wine, the test shows that the assumption of homogeneity of variances is violated for white wine residual sugar.
-This means the variability in residual sugar is not consistent across quality groups.

-Homogeneity is met for red wine for Levene’s Test for pH and Residual Sugar, but not met in any other category.
+All of the variables (pH and residual sugar for both red and white wine) fail the normality test (p-value \< 0.05), suggesting that none of these variables are normally distributed in either type of wine.

+2. Levene’s Test for Homogeneity of Variance:

+Levene’s test assesses whether the variances between two or more groups are equal.
+A p-value greater than 0.05 indicates that the variances between the groups are equal (the assumption of homogeneity of variance is met).
+A p-value less than 0.05 suggests unequal variances.

+For red wine, the assumption of equal variances holds for both pH and residual sugar (p-value \> 0.05).

+For white wine, the assumption of equal variances is violated for both pH and residual sugar (p-value \< 0.05).

 ``` r
 # Create a dataframe with the Spearman correlation results